-Geraint Thomas wins British National Time Trial by over half a minute - Cycling Weekly
+Geraint Thomas wins British National Champs time trial by over half a minute - Cycling Weekly

 The Team Sky rider shows he's in good form ahead of the Tour de France, winning with a substantial margin

-Geraint Thomas (Team Sky) will wear the stripes of British National Time Trial champion in the year ahead, having bettered second place rider Harry Tanfield (Canyon-Eisburg) by over half a minute.
+Geraint Thomas (Team Sky) will wear the stripes of British national time trial champion in the year ahead, having bettered second place rider Harry Tanfield (Canyon-Eisburg) by over half a minute.

 Tanfield – who had trained on the roads and knew them well – crossed the line in 49 minutes 31 seconds to Thomas’ 48-54.